rakshitkadam/CompetitiveCoding/README.md

 # CompetitiveCoding

-All major algorithms required for competitive coding are provided with some tips,like how to use them.
+A initiative to provide all major algorithms required for competitive programming,along with commented lines explaining how to use it and why is the code written in that manner.